Dynamite: "Extra" dynamite

 In the United States, in 1885, the chemist Russell S. Penniman invented "ammonium dynamite", a form of explosive that used ammonium nitrate as a substitute for the more costly nitroglycerin.
 Ammonium nitrate has only 85% of the chemical energy of nitroglycerin.

 It is rated by either "weight strength" (the amount of ammonium nitrate in the medium) or "cartridge strength" (the potential explosive strength generated by an amount of explosive of a certain density and grain size used in comparison to the explosive strength generated by an equivalent density and grain size of a standard explosive).
 For example, high-explosive 65% Extra dynamite has a weight strength of 65% ammonium nitrate and 35% "dope" (the absorbent medium mixed with the stabilizers and additives).
 Its "cartridge strength" would be its weight in pounds times its strength in relation to an equal amount of ANFO (the civilian baseline standard) or TNT (the military baseline standard).
 For example, 65% ammonium dynamite with a 20% cartridge strength would mean the stick was equal to an equivalent weight strength of 20% ANFO.

 "Military dynamite"

 "Military dynamite" (or M1 dynamite) is a dynamite substitute made with more stable ingredients than nitroglycerin.
 It contains 75% RDX, 15% TNT and 10% desensitizers and plasticizers.
-It has only 60% equivalent strength as commercial dynamite, but is much safer to store and handle.
+It has only 60% of the equivalent strength as commercial dynamite, but is much safer to store and handle.